amruhashim/dotfiles/README.md

 # Or do it all in one go

 git add . && git commit -m "your message" && git push

 # MacBook setup complete

+# Only run when you actually change configs

+cd ~/dotfiles && git pull && stow kitty